JulioFontcubertaAllegue/Minimoog-VST/README.md

 VST version of the original Minimoog synthesizer

-There are three different files here, here´s a brief explanation of each one:
+There are three different files posted, here´s a brief explanation of each one:

 MINIMOOG.csd contains the original Cabbage file with the full code